seamile/FileCounter/README.md

 # fcnt

-`fcnt` means "file counter".
+**fcnt** is a file counter used in command line.

-It is a cmd-line tool for counting the number of files in given directories.
+It can quickly count the number and size of huge amount of files in multiple directories through multi-threading.

-Directory traversal uses multiple threads.

 ## Usage